-The Office of Residential Life provides numerous opportunities for students to gain valuable leadership skills and engage in active learning.
-Below you will find information on all of the various leadership opportunities and special programs offered through the Office of Residential Life.
+The Office of Community Living provides numerous opportunities for students to gain valuable leadership skills and engage in active learning.
+Below you will find information on all of the various leadership opportunities and special programs offered through the Office of Community Living.
 You may click on any of the links provided in the descriptions to be taken to that specific site.

 RAs are student leaders who live in the residence halls and ensure a safe, comfortable, and fun living and learning environment for residents.
 RAs are responsible for implementing programs around a variety of areas vital to the overall development and growth of our students.
 Additional information about becoming an RA can be obtained by selecting the link above.

-The First Year Experience Program is an initiative by the Office of Residential Life to provide students the opportunity to bond as a group through several programs offered every fall and spring semester.
+The First Year Experience Program is an initiative by the Office of Community Living to provide students the opportunity to bond as a group through several programs offered every fall and spring semester.
 Additional information about the First Year Experience Program can be obtained by selecting the link above.

 The Sophomore Year Experience Program is a series of programs and workshops specifically targeted to our sophomore students, who are in need of experiences that will help them begin to focus their personal and professional goals for the remainder of their time at Siena and beyond.
 Additional information about the Sophomore Year Experience Program can be obtained by selecting the link above.